-Reduce, reuse, repair, recycle.
+Reduce, reuse, repair, recycle

-Here are a few ideas for how you can reduce, reuse, repair and recycle (in that order) your way towards a more sustainable lifestyle.
+What we buy (and then get rid of) is more than a third of our carbon footprint.
+Here are ideas for how you can reduce, reuse, repair and recycle (in that order) your way to a more sustainable lifestyle.

 Fall in love with pre-loved furniture